Never Retire from Physical Fitness

 Studies continue to show that exercise has a significant impact on brain function, specifically in the aging population.
 SMARTfit™ systems provide community centers and senior living facilities fitness classes, which help save on staff and contractor-related overhead.

 “Active Agers” have affirmed that play is for the “kid in all of us.”
-They report that their mental clarity is sharper for days after participating in a class.
+They report their mental clarity is sharper for days after participating in a class.
 In an appealing way, SMARTfit represents a form of time machine; adults get to visit the playground again.

 SMARTfit™ Games can be used to increase upper extremity active range of motion and coordination, muscular and physical endurance and improve motor planning.

-SMARTfit’s™ neuroscience-based programming concurrently triggers sensory and motor pathways, building and strengthening new brain connections by simultaneously engaging the whole body and multiple senses.
+SMARTfit’s™ programming concurrently triggers sensory and motor pathways, building and strengthening new brain connections by simultaneously engaging the whole body and multiple senses.

 A literature review uncovered 22 studies that looked at the effects of game play by older adults.
 Analysis showed that playing the games had positive effects, including improving physical function, decreasing depression, and increasing cognition and quality of life.
 Some older adults reported improvements in socializing and willingness to exercise.